imp-dance/haakon.dev-2024/features/articles/data/package-web-workers-on-npm.md

 :::

-For this to work when publishing your package, you'd need to ensure that the worker file is bundled separately, and you might run various issues depending on your consumer's build system.
+For this to work when publishing your package, you'd need to ensure that the worker file is bundled separately, then you have to resolve the URL that the web worker should be loaded from.
+You might run into various issues depending on your and your consumers' build systems.

 You ideally want to just have the worker code somewhere close-by in the codebase and import it using relative paths.
 So how can we achieve this, and completely skip around the issues around bundling?